There was once a farmer who had a very, very lazy daughter.

 “Look at their faces,” the manager told her.

-“I wish you could see yours,” he said. “what you would see is pure magic.”
+“I wish you could see your face now,” he said. “what you would see – is pure magic.”